trustlines-protocol/blockchain/README.md

 The script is interactive and will ask you which components to set up.
 Once the setup is complete, the various components will run in the background in the form of Docker containers.
-Configuration and chain data can be found in the `trustlines` directory placed in the current working directory.
+Configuration and chain data can be found in the `tlbc` directory placed in the current working directory (`trustlines` in case of a Laika setup).
 It is possible to customize the own setup by editing those configuration files.
 This goes for the configuration of the different components, as well as the composition of the Docker containers.
 If an optional component has not been set up on an earlier